 Local workers - Occupations - Health Care and Social Assistance

-Within the Gunnedah Shire, the Health Care and Social Assistance workforce has a similar proportion of Managers and Professionals compared to the Other Services workforce.
+Within the Lismore City, the Health Care and Social Assistance workforce has a similar proportion of Managers and Professionals compared to New South Wales.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.